gf3/Resume/markdown/CV.md

 * GigPark Inc., 2007 – 2009, Developer & Designer in Toronto

-  At GigPark I had the opportunity to work at a startup with some extremely talented people.
-I contributed to and worked on every level of the web application stack.
-Using BDD techniques, we worked iteratively taking advantage of test-driven coding practices.
+  Full-stack iterative BDD in a results-focused startup culture.

 * Area 50 Inc., 2007 – 2007, Developer & Designer in Burlington

-  As part of both the development and design teams, I helped build web-based solutions and e-learning training portals for high-profile companies such as Labatt’s Canada, Bell Canada, and Leon’s.
+  E-learning training portals for high-profile companies such as Labatt’s Canada, Bell Canada, and Leon’s.

 INTERESTS